delphicventurescode/mjolnir_poeto_book_series/F2__poetryfor_dogs/README.md

 You trade stories.
 You share advice.
 You learn what can help a particular dog.
 You increase happiness — for the dog, the owner, and yourself.

-And for **stray dogs** — often carrying the trauma of abuse — a soft, rhythmic voice can be a gentle invitation.
+And for **stray dogs** — some carrying the trauma of abuse — a soft, rhythmic voice can be a gentle invitation.
 A signal that **not all humans are cruel**.

 ---